 Having faulty water pipes can cause a lot of headaches.
 This is especially true if it results in massive basement plumbing, or worse a $13,000 repair bill.
 Keep in mind that far horrible things can happen. though, Things like the incident Jerome Lessard reported for Trentonian back in August 2010:

-A two-kilometre long pipeline connects the world’s most northern military base to its fresh water source.
+A two-kilometre-long pipeline connects the world’s most northern military base to its freshwater source.

 Military divers were called to Alert for three weeks to help fix the pump.

-Professional plumbers do all the necessary processes to completely assess every situation to find the root cause of the problem and see the extent of the damages.
+Professional plumbers do all the necessary processes to completely assess every situation to find the root cause of the problem and see the extent of the damage.
 They will also explain to clients the real situation, the options available to them, and the procedures they have to do to give the needed fix.
 Plumbers may not be assigned to warzones, per se, but they’re certainly soldiers that households can rely on.

 Broken pump provides a unique opportunity for military divers, Jerome Lessard, August 26, 2010